Deeplite/deeplite-torch-zoo/README.md

 from deeplite_torch_zoo import get_dataloaders

 dataloaders = get_dataloaders(
-    data_root='./',                      # folder with data, will be used to download dataset_name='imagewoof',            # datasets to if applicable,
+    data_root='./',                      # folder with data, will be used for download dataset_name='imagewoof',            # datasets to if applicable,
+    num_workers=8,                       # number of dataloader workers
-    model_name='resnet18',               # see below for the list of supported datasets batch_size=64,                       # dataloader batch size (train and test) )
+    batch_size=64,                       # dataloader batch size (train and test) )

 # dataloaders['train'] -> train dataloader
 # dataloaders['test'] -> test dataloader
+#
+# see below for the list of supported datasets
 ```

 The list of supported datasets is available for [classification](https://github.com/Deeplite/deeplite-torch-zoo/blob/develop/docs/CLASSIFICATION.md) and [object detection](https://github.com/Deeplite/deeplite-torch-zoo/blob/develop/docs/OBJECT_DETECTION.md).